Gladys O'Connor

 Gladys O'Connor (28 November 1903 – 21 February 2012) was a British-born Canadian character actress.
 Born in London, O'Connor moved with her family to Hamilton, Ontario, Canada in 1912, eventually settling in Toronto.

 After several decades as a businesswoman, O'Connor pursued an acting career in the 1980s, appearing in films such as Police Academy 3: Back in Training (1986), Billy Madison (1995), Fly Away Home (1996), Harriet the Spy (1996), The Long Kiss Goodnight (1996), and Half Baked (1998).
 O'Connor's last role was in 1998.

 Early life

-Born in London, England, United Kingdom in 1903, she and her family moved to Canada when she was nine.
+Born in London, England on 28 November 1903, she and her family moved to Canada when she was nine.
 Before becoming an actress, she worked as a saleswoman, accountant and bookkeeper.

 Career

 O'Connor began acting in American television series and films in the middle of the 1980s.
 Her first appearance was in Police Academy 3: Back in Training in 1986.
 Some of her other credits are Stepping Out, Harriet the Spy, Billy Madison, Matrix, and The Long Kiss Goodnight.

-She played a cranky but kind farm woman in Fly Away Home (1996).
+O'Connor played a cranky but kind farm woman in Fly Away Home (1996).
 Her last role came in 1998 when she played Mavis in the television movie The Garbage Picking Field Goal Kicking Philadelphia Phenomenon.

 Death

-She died in 2012 in Toronto at the age of 108.
+O'Connor died in Toronto on 21 February 2012, at the age of 108.